had271/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-Exercises for pointers in arrays
+The second file for tasks pointers arrays strings